 Product and Quotient Rules

-Includes worked examples for each rule.
+Side-by-side worked examples and tips for choosing the right rule.

 The Product Rule